english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 2. Redcarpet - A Markdown plugin distributed as ruby gem
 3. Pygments - A code highlighting plugin written in Python
 4. pageless_redirects - A plugin which creates the redirect URLs to ease the migration from blogger
-5. sitemap_generator - A plugin which generates/updates sitemap for this blog
+5. sitemap_generator - A plugin which generates/updates site map for this blog
 6. feed.xml - An RSS feed for the blog
 7. MailChimp - To manage email subscriber lists & newsletters
 8. Disqus - A client side commenting system to enable commenting feature